System Design Space

 Microservices

-Definition of microservices and basic trade-offs independent deployability.
+Definition of microservices and the basic trade-offs behind independent deployability.

 Open article

-"Modular monolith" is a return to the engineering base
+A modular monolith is a return to engineering basics

-The focus is that modularity, information hiding and componentization existed long before microservices.
+The point of the talk is that modularity, information hiding, and componentization existed long before microservices became fashionable.

-The architecture is judged by the quality of boundaries and dependencies, not by the number of processes.
+Architecture should be judged by the quality of boundaries, contracts, and dependencies, not by the number of running processes.

-Parnas, ADT and component thinking as practical supports for architecture today.
+Parnas, ADT, and component thinking remain practical foundations for architecture today.

 1972

-Formalization of the idea that a module should hide implementation details and fix stable boundaries.
+The core idea is that a module should hide implementation detail and hold a stable responsibility boundary.

 1974